Differin (Adapalene) for Seniors: What to Know

 Occasional sweating during sleep that improves with environmental changes is usually harmless.
 However, some patterns deserve prompt evaluation:

-Persistent or worsening night sweats for weeks to months that are not explained by room temperature or clothing choices.
+Persistent or worsening night sweats in kids lasting more than 2 to 3 weeks, with no clear explanation from room temperature or clothing choices.

 Night sweats accompanied by systemic signs: fever, unintentional weight loss, fatigue, persistent cough, swollen lymph nodes, or recurrent infections.
 These patterns may indicate infections (like tuberculosis or endocarditis), inflammatory conditions, or, rarely, malignancy.